tsdiokno/abl/content/tl/docs/nt/roma/roma-10.md

 [^12]: since there is no distinction between Jew and Greek, because the same Lord of all richly blesses all who call on him.

-[^13] Dahil lahat ng tumatawag sa pangalan ng Panginoon ay maliligtas.
+[^13] Dahil ang lahat ng tumatawag sa pangalan ng Panginoon ay maliligtas.

 [^13]: For everyone who calls on the name of the Lord will be saved.

 ## Ang Pagtanggi ng Israel Sa Pahayag
 [#](# "Israel’s Rejection of the Message")

 [^14] Pano sila mananawagan sa hindi naman nila napaniwalaan?
 At pano sila magtitiwala sa hindi pa nila naririnig?
-At pano nila maririnig kung walang maghahayag?
+At pano nila ito maririnig kung walang maghahayag?

 [^14]: How, then, can they call on him they have not believed in?
 And how can they believe without hearing about him?
 And how can they hear without a preacher?

 [^15] At paano sila makapagpahayag kung hindi sila pinapadala upang magpahayag?
-Nasusulat: Kaaya-aya ang mga yapak ng mga nagdadala ng mabuting balita.
+Nasusulat: Gaano na lang kaganda ang mga yapak ng mga nagdadala ng mabuting balita.

 [^15]: And how can they preach unless they are sent?
 As it is written: How beautiful are the feet of those who bring good news.